German zoo draws up coronavirus slaughter list | DW | 15.04.2020

 All zoos across Germany are closed as part of government measures to slow the spread of the coronavirus.
 The measures forced Neumünster Zoo to close on March 15.

-Neumünster Zoo is a small zoo with over 700 animals including artic foxes, maned wolves and seals as well as Vitus.
+Neumünster Zoo is a small zoo with over 700 animals including arctic foxes, maned wolves and seals, as well as Vitus.
 If the zoo is allowed to re-open at the end of April — if restrictions are relaxed then – Kaspari estimates it will have lost €175,000 ($191,000) in ticket sales and donations.

 Read more: Tiger tests positive for coronavirus